 Foreign currency translation

-Investments denominated in foreign currencies have been translated into Canadian dollars at exchange rates prevailing at the statement date.
+Investments denominated in foreign currencies have been translated into Canadian dollars at exchange rates prevailing at the statement of financial position date.
 Investment income has been translated using exchange rates prevailing on the transaction date.

 3. Cash